Exam

 2. Logical flow of ideas or circumstantial with lengthy story of loosely related or unrelated details?

-3. Flight of ideas (rapidly moving from one idea to another related idea)?
+1. Rapidly moving from one idea to another related idea

-5. Tangential (Loose Associations between unrelated thoughts, although connected in the patient's view)?
+1. Loose Associations between unrelated thoughts, although connected in the patient's view

-6. Circumferential (multiple related thoughts expressed before answering a question)
+1. Multiple related thoughts expressed before answering a question

-8. Blocking (interrupted speech or train of thought, only to be resumed minutes later)?
+1. Interrupted speech or train of thought, only to be resumed minutes later

 2. Thought Content

-1. Do you think about some things often?
+1. Do you think about some things often, that you cannot get out of your head?

 1. Do you think people are stealing from you?